 While these birds are beautiful and add charm to our downtown core, they can present challenges for other resident and migratory species when it comes to nesting locations.
 With some help from the Cornell Lab of Ornithology and their Urban Bird Project, they state that as a downtown in Nova Scotia, we could attract the following:

 Each type of bird is drawn to a certain type of nesting box.
 Some are houses with specific size entrance holes, some are shelves, while others are baskets.
 Therefore, we will have a variety of designs to attract different species.
 To encourage nesting by migratory birds and reduce competition, we will consider various control measures, including keeping some of the box entrances plugged until nesting season by the migratory birds begins and placing them in preferred locations.

-The Benefit of Urban Birds
+The Benefits of Urban Birds: Beyond Beauty

-How Can You Encourage Birds in Your Neighborhood
+How Can You Encourage Birds in Your Neighborhood?